 ii.
 If the average time differs for internationally trained individuals, state whether it is greater or less than the average for all applicants, and the reasons for the difference.

-SAME AS LAST YEAR i) If your organization conducts credential assessments: i.
-Explain how you determine the level (e.g., baccalaureate, master's, Ph.D.) of the credential presente for assessment.
-SAME AS LAST YEAR Canadian university degrees are determined to be the level stated on the original transcript provided to the Association by the university.
+i) If your organization conducts credential assessments:

+i.
+Explain how you determine the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.

+Canadian university degrees are determined to be the level stated on the original transcript provided to the Association by the university.
 If the credential presented is international, an academic equivalency evaluation is required in a course by course format by World Education Services.
-The resulting course by course assessment or any Canadian university degree is evaluated against the Canadian Geoscience Standards Board Knowledge and Experience Requirements as adopted by the Council of the APGO. ii.
+The resulting course by course assessment or any Canadian university degree is evaluated against the Canadian Geoscience Standards Board Knowledge and Experience Requirements as adopted by the Council of the APGO.

+ii.
 Describe the criteria that are applied to determine equivalency.

-SAME AS LAST YEAR International degree equivalency is supplied by World Education Services through the academic equivalency assessment. iii.
+International degree equivalency is supplied by World Education Services through the academic equivalency assessment.

+iii.
 Explain how work experience is taken into account.

-SAME AS LAST YEAR Work experience may be utilized to demonstrate that certain required knowledge criteria has been fulfilled, either to fulfill stipulated knowledge requirement deficiencies or to display competency in a specific area of geoscience.
-The work experience may be applied toward an experienced practitioner (10 years of qualifying geoscience work, as determined by the Registrar/Registration Committee, in the last 15 years) or to a limited licence membership depending on the credentials and experience obtained. j) If your organization conducts competency assessment: i.
+Work experience may be utilized to demonstrate that certain required knowledge criteria has been fulfilled, either to fulfill stipulated knowledge requirement deficiencies or to display competency in a specific area of geoscience.
+The work experience may be applied toward an experienced practitioner (10 years of qualifying geoscience work, as determined by the Registrar/Registration Committee, in the last 15 years) or to a limited registration membership depending on the credentials and experience obtained.

+j) If your organization conducts competency assessment:

+i.
 Describe the methodology used to evaluate competency.

-SAME AS LAST YEAR ii.
-Explain how the methodology used to evaluate competency is validated, and how often it is validated
+ii.
+Explain how the methodology used to evaluate competency is validated, and how often it is validated.

-SAME AS LAST YEAR iii.
+iii.
 Explain how work experience is used in the assessment of competency.

-SAME AS LAST YEAR k) If your organization conducts prior learning assessment: i.
+k) If your organization conducts prior learning assessment:

+i.
 Describe the methodology used to evaluate prior learning.

-SAME AS LAST YEAR ii.
+ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-SAME AS LAST YEAR iii.
+iii.
 Explain how work experience is used in the assessment of prior learning.

-SAME AS LAST YEAR I) If your organization administers examinations:
+I) If your organization administers examinations: